qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

    >>> args = {'w': omega}
    >>> H = [H0, [H1, 'sin(w * t)']]

-The :math:`t=0` Floquet modes corresponding to the Hamiltonian :eq:`eq_driven_qubit` can then be calculated using the :class:`qutip.FloquetBasis` class, which encapsulated the Floquet modes and the quasienergies
+The :math:`t=0` Floquet modes corresponding to the Hamiltonian :eq:`eq_driven_qubit` can then be calculated using the :class:`qutip.FloquetBasis` class, which encapsulates the Floquet modes and the quasienergies:

 .. plot::
    :context: